-Ms. Wong is a member of the Staff Panel of Scout Association of Hong Kong since March 2016.
-She was a founder and has been a director of a non-governmental organisation, Hong Kong Credible Care Volunteers Association Limited since February 2013.
+Currently is a member of the Staff Panel of Scout Association of Hong Kong and Company Secretary of Hong Kong Credible Care Volunteers Association Limited (NGO).
+She also serves as Human Resource Advisor for master students in Hong Kong Baptist University.